 No

 1.2.
-Are you a state agency, state college, or state university?
+Are you a state agency, state college or state university?

 Yes

 No

 2. Project Budget and Match*

 2.1 Grant Funds and Match*

 List your work items and associated estimated expenses and how they will be paid (from match, the grant, or both).
 Only include expenses that are specifically related to the project.
 Refer to the program Guidelines for examples of non-allowable expenses (available at Flheritage.com/grants).
 Expenses may include an actual amount to be paid or the value of an in-kind contribution.